-On October 3, 2007, respondent wrote to Johnson and notified the OAE that the criminal matter had been "adjudicated" and that he had been admitted into the PTI program.
+On October 3, 2007, respondent notified the OAE that the criminal matter had been "adjudicated" and that he had been admitted into the PTI program.

 Upon receiving a copy of the motion for final discipline, respondent sent a letter to the OAE in which he stated that he accepted the OAE's recommendations (presumably as to discipline).
 Respondent also submitted letters from eleven individuals, who, he claimed, had requested "sentencing mitigation."